instance01/MinigamesParty/README.md

 A minigames party plugin.

-See more information at the [http://dev.bukkit.org/bukkit-plugins/minigames-party/](bukkitdev page).
+See more information at the [bukkitdev page](http://dev.bukkit.org/bukkit-plugins/minigames-party/).